top of page

 Kathy Cousineau

-Does your child get frustrated with math, even when it seems like they’re trying their best?
-Do they struggle to remember math facts, get confused with directions, or take much longer than their peers to complete math assignments?
-If so, it could be more than just disliking math.
-Your child may have a learning difference called dyscalculia, and you’re not alone.
+Does your child get frustrated with math even when they're clearly trying their best?
+Do they struggle to remember math facts, get confused with directions, or take much longer than their peers to complete assignments, yet seem completely capable in every other subject?

 What Is Dyscalculia?